Getting Started#

 SECoP Nodes and Modules#

-A SECoP node represents a complete hardware device or service.
+A SEC node can represent any number of hardware devices or services.
 Each node contains one or more modules, which are individual functional units (e.g., a temperature controller, a pressure sensor).

 SECoPNodeDevice#

-Unlike most other ophyd devices that must be statically declared, SECoP-Ophyd devices are dynamically generated at connection time.
+SECoP-Ophyd devices are dynamically generated at connection time, by introspecting the SECoP node’s metadata.
 This means:

-However, for better development experience with type hints and autocompletion, you can generate static class files (see Tutorial: Gas Dosing Demo).
+However, for better development experience with type hints and autocompletion, you can generate declarative device class files (see user guide section).

 Next Steps#